Enter your salary details to calculate your HRA exemption

 50% of salary if you live in a metro city (Delhi, Mumbai, Kolkata, Chennai), or 40% for non-metros

 Any HRA received above this amount becomes taxable and must be reported as part of your salary income in the ITR.
-If you do not receive HRA but still pay rent, you may explore the deduction under Section 80GG (requires Form 10BA), subject to limits and conditions.
+If you do not receive HRA but still pay rent, the deduction under Section 80GG is available, subject to limits and conditions, on filing Form 10BA.

-You can claim HRA exemption only if all these conditions are met:
+HRA exemption can be claimed only if all of the following conditions are met:

-You are a salaried employee and HRA is part of your salary structure
+The employee is salaried and HRA forms part of the salary structure

-Rent paid exceeds 10% of your salary (Basic Salary + DA Received used for this calculation)
+Rent paid exceeds 10% of salary (Basic Salary + DA for this calculation)

-Once you enter these values, the calculator automatically applies the three-condition test for HRA exemption and instantly shows exempt HRA, taxable HRA and estimated tax saving under the old tax regime.
+Once these values are added, the calculator automatically applies the three-condition check for HRA exemption and instantly shows exempt HRA, taxable HRA and estimated tax saving under the old tax regime.

 Example | |